Timeline of Events: 1231 Writs of Protection, Institutional Trust, and Reform (2025/26)

 15 May 2025–12 November 2025 — Between these dates, multiple proposals for Alternative Dispute Resolution were made in pre-action correspondence, including an initial proposal on 15 May 2025, a further proposal on 20 August 2025, a structured mediation proposal on 10 October 2025, and a final letter on 12 November 2025 reiterating the invitation to engage in ADR.
 No ADR process was ultimately undertaken, and proceedings were thereafter commenced by way of a Part 7 claim.

-26 June 2025 — Bayer US notified the University of Cambridge of its withdrawal from the Studentship Agreement (Ref: G552392), following the University’s decision to release the admitted student from the programme.
+26 June 2025 — Bayer US notified the University of Cambridge of its withdrawal from the Studentship Agreement (Ref: G552392), following the University’s decision to release the admitted student from the programme, with correspondence noting appreciation for the collaboration for the PhD project.
+The University did not inform the student of this release at the time.
+The student became aware of the decision only through Bayer’s correspondence.

 1 July 2025–1 August 2025 — A positive comment referencing free speech and current events was removed from LinkedIn without explanation; the removal was reported.
 During this period, the University confirmed that, while reviewing its disciplinary arrangements, existing procedures must be interpreted and applied consistently with legislative and regulatory duties, explicitly including OfS registration condition E6 coming into force on 1 August 2025, with the Freedom of Speech Code taking precedence in the event of conflict.